exsurgo/ProjectTemplates/Readme.md

 **Rules for all templates**

-- All templates should be as usable as possible
+- All templates should be as usable as possible.
 - Use the least amount of code possible.
-- Use camelCase for all functions, local vars, ref's, and clientId's
+- Use camelCase for all functions, local vars, ref's, and clientId's.
 - Use PascalCase/TitleCase for all classes (top-level views, not instances).
 - Use all lowercase for aliases.
 - Assign itemId to all components that need to be referenced.
 - All classes should be assigned aliases.
 - Selectors should use the parent user alias followed by the clientId where possible.
-Ex: "mypanel #myButton"
+Ex: "mypanel #myButton".
 - Custom CSS/Styles should be avoided.
+- Models should be single terms, such as Task, Person or Record.
+- Stores and Controllers should be plural terms such as Tasks, People, Records.
+- View should use verbose naming, such as TaskGrid, RecordForm, etc.
 - Use detailed comments in controller code for new user education.
 - All main view classes should be named MainView and have it's itemId set to mainView.
 - Variables should be hoisted where appropriate.
 Proper tabbed formatting should be used and comments should be appended to end of line.
 Example: